POST-PRIMARY MEDICAL IMAGING PRECEPTORSHIP PROGRAMS

 • Hepatitis B immunization or signed waiver

-• COVID Vaccination (either double dose of Moderna or Pfizer OR one dose of Johnson & Johnson)
+• COVID Vaccination (either double dose of Moderna OR Pfizer OR one dose of Johnson & Johnson)

 APPLY HERE